alarmxcore/insight-ui-alarmx/README.md

 ## Note

-For more details about the [Insight API](https://github.com/gobytecoin/insight-api-gobyte) configuration and end-points, go to [Insight API GitHub repository](https://github.com/gobytecoin/insight-api-gobyte).
+For more details about the [Insight API](https://github.com/alarmxcore/insight-api-alarmx) configuration and end-points, go to [Insight API GitHub repository](https://github.com/alarmxcore/insight-api-alarmx).

 ## Contribute

-Contributions and suggestions are welcomed at the [Insight UI GoByte GitHub repository](https://github.com/gobytecoin/insight-ui-gobyte).
+Contributions and suggestions are welcomed at the [Insight UI Alarmx GitHub repository](https://github.com/alarmxcore/insight-ui-alarmx).

 ## License